RikiBorders/Huffman-Compression/README.md

 # Huffman-Compression
 C++ based program that can be used to compress files.
 This program utilizes binary trees and queues in order to optimize compression speed.
 In some cases, programs/files can be compressed twice in order to achieve even smaller file sizes.
 This program can also decompress files and restore original source code after compression.
+I wrote this project as a part of my Datastructures course at Hamilton College.

 Usage: